MCAT Biology : Other Respiratory Physiology

 Slightly increased levels, or partial pressures, of carbon dioxide (CO2) would signal for an increase in breathing rate.
 As CO2 levels in the blood rise due to the breathing of such air as described in the passage, a breathing mechanism in the brain is triggered to increase ventilation (hyperventilation) to remove as much CO2 through the lungs as possible.
 A decrease in breathing rate would build up CO2 to even higher levels, causing respiratory acidosis.
 There would be no changes to blood pressure because slight increases of CO2 has no significant effect on this property.

-Example Question #4 : Other Respiratory Physiology
+Example Question #24 : Circulatory And Respiratory Systems

 Where in the brain is respiration rate regulated?